kopecmartin/kopecmartin.github.io/_posts/2023-06-09-onboard-not-only-new-contributors.md

 toc: true
 ---

-This topic is gonna be presented during OpenInfra Summit in Vancouver, June 13-15, 2023.
+This topic was presented during the OpenInfra Summit in Vancouver, June 13-15, 2023.

-Most of the content will be added here after the Summit.
-If you're here now, it means you scanned the QR code at the end of the presentation.
-For now, this page provides additional content which we weren't able to squeze into our presentation.
+If you want to revisit the slides, [go here](#slides), below you can find the [summary](#summary) of the key takeaways and some [additional content](#additional-content) we weren't able to fit into the presentation.

 ## Summary
 1. There is less contributors around than we were used to.